neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 Defining the Public API
 -----------------------

-Not all methods with a public visibility are neccessarily part of the intended public API of a project.
+Not all methods with a public visibility are necessarily part of the intended public API of a project.
 For FLOW3, only the methods explicitly defined as part of the public API will be kept stable and are intended for use by developers using FLOW3.
 Also the API documentation we produce will only cover the public API.